VERTA PRIME

 Activities & outputs

-5 stakeholder interviews, Write UX brief
+5 stakeholder interviews, Write creative brief

 Activities & outputs